THE FUR INDUSTRY FAILS EVERY TEST OF MORALITY ~ NOTHING JUSTIFIES EXPOSING ANIMALS TO PROLONGED SUFFERING FOR ITEMS NOBODY NEEDS IN THE 21st CENTURY.

 IS THIS SUFFERING FOR FASHION, CULTURE OR RELIGION WORTH THE COST TO OUR ANIMALS AND OUR ENVIRONMENT?

-NO – DON’T BE LEFT BEHIND THE TIDE OF GLOBAL POPULAR OPINION AND LEGISLATION AGAINST FUR FARMING.
-PLEASE BAN THE SALE OF ALL FUR PRODUCTS!
+NO – DON’T BE LEFT BEHIND THE TIDE OF GLOBAL POPULAR OPINION AND LEGISLATION AGAINST THE FUR TRADE.
+PLEASE DON’T SUPPORT THE FUR INDUSTRY IN ANY WAY!

 As Philip Wollen (Australian philanthropist and former vice-president of Citi Bank) from The Kindness Trust states, “fur farms are gulags of despair; they commit the most heinous of abuses for the most trivial of reasons” (January, 2013).

-The animals most commonly farmed for their fur are minks, foxes, chinchillas, raccoons and rabbits.
+The animals most commonly farmed for their fur are minks, foxes, chinchillas, raccoon dogs, raccoons and rabbits.

 Minks are semi-aquatic and need water in the form of streams or lakes.
 A mink’s natural living environment is always near water or on wooded banks.
 Generally they are solitary and inquisitive animals except when they pair off during the mating season.